Calinaga buddha: Description

-Race brahma

 The upperside ground colour is fuliginous (sooty) black with the veins prominently black.
 Forewings and hindwings with the following white markings, sometimes slightly tinged with cream colour.
 Forewing: basal half of cell; a transverse spot at its apex; basal two-thirds of interspace 1 a small diffuse spot at bases of interspaces 4 and 5; a discal transverse series of elongate spots from interspace 2 to costa, becoming slender streaks in interspaces 9 and 10; and a postdiscal series of more rounded spots, minute in interspaces 7 and 8.
 The elongate white mark in interspace 1 traversed by a slender black streak.
 Hindwing with the following similar while markings: The dorsal margin broadly up to vein 1; the basal half of interspace 1; nearly the whole of the discoidal cell; spots at base of interspaces 4, 5, 6, and 7; an upper discal transverse series of four elongate spots, and a postdiscal similar series of more rounded smaller spots.
 Underside: forewing pale fuliginous black; white markings as on the upperside, but larger, more diffuse.
 Hindwing: ground colour ochraceous; white markings as on the upperside, but interspaces 1 a and 1 strongly tinged with ochraceous; discal and postdiscal series of six, not four, spots each; veins chestnut-brown.
-Antennae, head, thorax posteriorly and abdomen black; pronotum and mesonotum anteriorly and on the sides with crimson pubescence; beneath, antennae, head, thorax and abdomen black.
+Antenna, head, thorax posteriorly and abdomen black; pronotum and mesonotum anteriorly and on the sides with crimson pubescence; beneath, antennae, head, thorax and abdomen black.

-This species is found in the northwestern Himalayas of India.

 Larvae

-The larvae feed on Morus australis (Moraceae).